ameos/ameos_form/Documentation/Elements/Index.rst

 style         css style for the html tag                                   width: 150px;
-disabled      true if the html field is disabled   false                   true or false title         html tag title                                               my field title custom        cutsom html attribute                                        customattr="customvalue" class         css class for the html tag                                   big errormessage  Message if the captcha is not valid  Captcha is not valid    Captcha is not valid
+disabled      true if the html field is disabled   false                   true or false title         html tag title                                               my field title custom        custom html attribute                                        customattr="customvalue" class         css class for the html tag                                   big errorclass    css class when there is an error                             error errormessage  Message if the captcha is not valid  Captcha is not valid    Captcha is not valid
 ============  ===================================  ======================  ===================================================